 Highlights in the Hermitage … St Petersburg

-This was my eighth visit to St Petersburg, and as per any normal city it is changing and evolving from each previous trip.
-The city has always had a romantic quality to it, no matter when you travel – in February there is often a light dusting of snow on the ground, or June when the sun never sets and the White Nights Festival celebration begins – and this time was no different.
+This was my eighth visit to St Petersburg, and as per any city, it is changing and evolving.
+The city has always had a romantic quality to it no matter when you travel.
+In February there is often a light dusting of snow on the ground and in June the sun never sets, which is when the White Nights Festival celebration begins.

 I travelled at the latter end of February, which can involve either icy cold weather or brilliant sunshine.
 Thankfully I had brilliant sunshine, and the main areas such as Pushkin and Peterhof Palace were without the vast tourist numbers that they attract during the peak months.
 One of the highlights of my trip was a visit to one of the world’s leading art museums, the Hermitage.